-Subject to the adjustment provisions provided for in the 2016 Plan and the applicable rules and regulations of all regulatory authorities to which the Company is subject (including the Stock Exchange, defined in the 2016 Plan to mean: "such stock exchange or other organized market on which the Common Shares are principally listed or posted for trading from time to time, and which, for greater certainty, is the TSX" as at the date of this Information Circular), the aggregate number of Common Shares issuable pursuant to Awards granted under the 2016 Plan, plus the aggregate number of Common Shares issuable pursuant to outstanding stock options granted under the 2014 Plan (as such term is defined in the 2016 Plan), must not exceed the equivalent of 887,043, being 20% of the total issued and outstanding Common Shares of the Company as at June 2, 2016, the date the 2016 Plan was approved by the Company's shareholders, or 16.64% of the total issued and outstanding Common Shares of the Company as at the date of this Information Circular.
-There is currently the equivalent of 542,126 stock options outstanding under the 2016 Plan.
-Therefore, provided that such number does not change, the Company would have available for issuance an additional: A) equivalent of 409,188 Common Shares under the 2016 Plan if the proposed Debt Settlement Units and Amendments to Share-Based Compensation Plan resolutions are approved, B) equivalent of 397,257 Common Shares under the 2016 Plan if the proposed Debt Settlement Units resolution is not, but the proposed Amendments to Share-Based Compensation Plan resolution is approved, or C) the equivalent of 126,534 Common Shares under the 2016 Plan if the proposed Amendments to Share-Based Compensation Plan resolutions are not approved.
+Subject to the adjustment provisions provided for in the 2016 Plan and the applicable rules and regulations of all regulatory authorities to which the Company is subject (including the Stock Exchange, defined in the 2016 Plan to mean: "such stock exchange or other organized market on which the Common Shares are principally listed or posted for trading from time to time, and which, for greater certainty, is the TSX" as at the date of this Information Circular), the aggregate number of Common Shares issuable pursuant to Awards granted under the 2016 Plan plus the aggregate number of Common Shares issuable pursuant to outstanding stock options granted under the 2014 Plan (as such term is defined in the 2016 Plan), must not exceed the equivalent of 1,077,849, being 20% of the total issued and outstanding Common Shares of the Company as at June 13, 2017, the date the amendments to the Original Plan were approved by the Company's shareholders, or 14.42% of the total issued and outstanding Common Shares of the Company as at the date of this Information Circular.
+There is currently the equivalent of 1,008,709 stock options outstanding under the 2016 Plan following the exercise of an aggregate of 6,125 options subsequent to the 2016 Plan being amended on June 13, 2017.
+Therefore, provided that such number does not change, the Company would have available for issuance an additional equivalent of 63,015 Common Shares under the 2016 Plan.
 Common Shares available under the 2016 Plan may be used for any Option, Bonus Share or Stock Appreciation Right.

-For purposes of the above, if an Award entitles the holder to receive or purchase Common Shares, the number of Common Shares covered by such Award or to which such Award relates will be counted on the date of grant of such Award against the aggregate number of Common Shares available for granting Awards under the 2016 Plan as follows: (a) every Common Share subject to a stock option to purchase Common Shares granted under the 2016 Plan (an "Option") will be counted as one Common Share for every Common Share subject to such Option; (b) every Common Share that may be issued on account of a Bonus Share will be counted as one Common Share for every Common Share; and (c) every Common Share that may be issued on account of such Bonus Share; and (c) every Common Share that may be issued on account of such Abort will be counted as one Common Share for every Common Share that may be issued on account of such Bonus Share; and (c) every Common Share that may be issued on account of such Appreciation Right.
+For purposes of the above, if an Award entitles the holder to receive or purchase Common Shares, the number of Common Shares covered by such Award or to which such Award relates will be counted on the date of grant of such Award against the aggregate number of Common Shares available for granting Awards under the 2016 Plan as follows: (a) every Common Share subject to a stock option to purchase Common Shares granted under the 2016 Plan (an "Option") will be counted as one Common Share for every Common Share subject to such Option; (b) every Common Share that may be issued on account of a Bonus Share will be counted as one Common Share for every Common Share that may be issued on account of such Bonus Share; and (c) every Common Share that may be issued on account of such Stock Appreciation Right will be counted as one Common Share for every Common Share that may be issued on account of such Stock Appreciation Right.